 As a volunteer at the local Humane Society, a lot of patrons ask me about adopting a new cat, and what age/sex would get along best with their existing cat of a certain age/sex.
 I can tell you that there’s no magical combination – it mostly comes down to personalities.
 You will want to consider your existing cat – for example, if she is older, has a mellow personality and is more of a “lap cat”, you probably don’t want to get a one-year-old juvenile that has a ton of energy – the youngster may spend a lot of time aggressively “pestering” your older cat to play, and your existing cat just might not have the patience for that type of energy.
-So think about the cat(s) you have, and what kind of cat would match up best – do you want two “alpha males”?
+So think about the cat(s) you have, and what kind of cat would match up best – do you want two males with strong personalities who will compete with each other?
 Maybe not – you could have fights over resources (food, toys, territory, people) and literal pissing matches (excuse my language!); but that’s not to say that getting two males to live in peace with each other is impossible.
-If you have a dominant female, would a more submissive male cat be a good match?
+If you have a female with a strong personality, would a more relaxed male cat be a good match?
 Perhaps.
 You know your cat best – what type of friend would she want, if she could choose one?

 In addition to considering cat personalities, the other key to success is determining how willing you are to go through a proper introduction, which can be short (a matter of days) or long (sometimes months).
 When my cat Jesse was 11 years old, I brought home a new female kitten, Abbey.
 Only two days had passed when I woke up to find them curled up together on my bed, Abbey suckling from Jesse’s neck and purring and kneading (even though Jesse is a male).
 She still does this occasionally, five years later!
 On the other hand, my mother-in-law adopted a mature male cat and had an existing older male cat at home.
 Their introduction took about three months, but after a lot of patience, baby steps, and positive reinforcement, these two cats live in harmony in their shared environment.